 We have agreed to continue to contract with CSUSA due to our existing partnership and its successful management of our first two charter schools, Langtree Charter Academy and Cabarrus Charter Academy.
 Both schools have achieved outstanding academic success with strong student enrollment.
-We have worked closely with the CSUSA Management Team to ensure the school's success, we have full confidence in the EMO's delivery of services, and therefore believe this will be in the best educational and financial interest of the new charter school we seek to establish in Kannapolis.
+We have worked closely with the CSUSA Management Team to ensure the schools' success and have full confidence in the EMO's delivery of services, and therefore believe this will be in the best educational and financial interest of the new charter school we seek to establish in Mooresville.

-We initially selected CSUSA due to its experience, success, capacity, SACS accreditation and education model that fits to our mission and vision of challenging each student to reach his or her full academic potential.
-In addition, the ability of CSUSA to deliver a fully equipped state of the art facility by carrying the start-up costs, and underwriting the school as necessary was a key factor in our decision and remains a critical reason why we feel CSUSA will be the best educational and financial management team.
+We initially selected CSUSA due to its experience, success, capacity, SACS accreditation and education model that fits our mission and vision of challenging each student to reach his or her full academic potential.
+In addition, the ability of CSUSA to deliver a fully equipped state of the art facility by carrying the start-up costs, and underwriting the school as necessary, were key factors in our decision and remain critical reasons why we feel CSUSA will be the best educational and financial management team for the Academy.
 CSUSA has exceeded our expectations in service delivery.